davidagler/howtowritephilosophy/README.md

 ## For Instructors

+I use two forms of evaluations.

-For testing purposes, I use quizzes in an LMS by converting plaintext questions into QTI using the invaluable [text2qti](https://github.com/gpoore/text2qti).
+First, I use quizzes in an LMS by converting plaintext questions into QTI using the invaluable [text2qti](https://github.com/gpoore/text2qti).
 If you want the questions, contact me!

+Second, I use various scripts to download student submissions, check for accuracy, and reupload them back to the LMS.